Adidas Adizero Boston Boost 6 Review Facts

 .
 When lacing up the shoes before a run, be sure the tongue is centered and tight.
 Some runners had a problem with the tongue folding over which caused a pressure point on the top of the foot.
 The overlays and laces work together to customize the fit of the shoe.
 A few runners though this version was more narrow than the Boost Boston 5.

 There is no mistaking an Adidas shoe.
-The “three stripe” logo has been featured on the company’s athletic apparel since 1952.
+The “three stripes” logo has been featured on the company’s athletic apparel since 1952.
 Their running shoes tend to come in standard dark colors with few contrasting highlights.
 Runners who prefer subdued shoes will enjoy the neutral color options.
 The midsole and outsole are also rather plain with the emphasis being on function rather than fashion.
 If you enjoy bright colored shoes with space-age looking midsoles, these shoes are probably not for you.

 This is a durable shoe.
 Wearers can expect to get 400 to 500 miles out of this shoe.
-The Continental outsole incorporates some of the same high quality rubber material properties that are used on car and truck tires.
+The Continental outsole incorporates some of the same high-quality rubber material properties that are used on car and truck tires.
 This rubber is resilient enough to withstand not only wet and dry pavement, but also wide temperature fluctuations.
 This means the shoe will give a consistent performance no matter how hot or how cold the pavement.
 This technology also helps the shoe maintain its integrity longer.
 When rubber gets hot, it tends to soften and can break down quicker.
 Cold rubber can stiffen and also lose its durability.
 In addition, the shoe incorporates AdiWear foam rubber which is abrasion-resistant and durable.
 The upper material of the shoe is also quite durable despite its thinness.

 Most of the protection of this road shoe comes from the outsole and midsole.
 The combined cushioning keeps the foot off the road and provides padding underfoot.
 The mesh upper material keeps the foot secure inside the shoe and prevents movement.
 There is no toe guard and the overlays are minimal.
 A small flap from the outsole protects from unexpected toe stubs.
-Runners can take these shoes on well-groomed trails, but will want to watch for sharp rocks and roots.
+Runners can take these shoes on well-groomed trails but will want to watch for sharp rocks and roots.

 The Boston Boost 6 is a highly responsive shoe.
 A few wearers said it was a bit too bouncy for their liking.
 Adidas claims the Boost technology generates more energy than a standard EVA midsole platform.
 The majority of the cushioning is in the heel which accounts for the bouncy feeling.
 The forefoot area of the shoe provides good ground feel which allows for powerful push-offs.
 Wearers commented on the fast feel